tnthaotien/daily-sales-orders-vba-automation/README.md

 - Prompts for date, category, and file path.

-- Consolidates orders from multiple sheets (e.g., Snack, Confectionery, Instand Noodle).
+- Consolidates orders from multiple sheets (e.g., Snack, Confectionery, Instant Noodle).

 - Builds a new worksheet with clean formatting and sequential order numbers.